Gergo06-py/re_notifier/README.md

-## This is re_notifier
+## This is the revamp of the notifier proiject.

--first commit
-- another line
+>This project is till under development.